Ryan Benesch: Professional career

 Benesch was drafted first overall by the San Jose Stealth in the 2006 NLL entry draft, but was traded to Toronto Rock along with Chad Thompson and Kevin Fines for 2005 NLL MVP Colin Doyle.
 Benesch played his minor lacrosse in Kitchener-Waterloo as well as his Junior 'A' lacrosse.
 He is currently the second leading scorer all-time in Kitchener-Waterloo Braves history behind Colin Doyle.

 Benesch was named Rookie of the Week three times in the 2007 season, in weeks 4, 11, and 12, and was also named Rookie of the Month in March.
 On May 8, 2007, Benesch was awarded the Rookie of the Year Award, and named to the All-Rookie team.

 Early in the 2009 NLL season, Benesch and veteran Derek Suddons were traded to the Edmonton Rush for future draft picks.
 After one season in Edmonton, he was traded again, this time to the Minnesota Swarm along with Scott Self and a draft pick for Scott Stewart, Ryan Ward, Justin Norbraten, and Richard Morgan.

 After four seasons in Minnesota where he averaged 83 points per season (leading the league in 2011), Benesch was traded to the Buffalo Bandits along with Andrew Watt for two first round draft picks and a third round pick.
 Benesch was traded to the Colorado Mammoth, along with a conditional third round draft pick in exchange for Callum Crawford and Alex Buque on August 1, 2017.
+After spending one and a half seasons with the Colorado Mammoth, on March 6, 2019 he was traded to the Rochester Knighthawks for Cory Vitarelli.
+He finished the season in Rochester, but signed with the Halifax Thunderbirds for the 2020 season.

-Benesch was selected by the Panther City LC in the 2021 NLL expansion draft.
+Benesch was then selected by the Panther City LC in the 2021 NLL expansion draft.
 He was traded to the Albany FireWolves after three games with Panther City LC.
+On October 10, 2022 Benesch returned to the Halifax Thunderbirds for a second stint, spending the 2023 and 2024 seasons there.
+On September 3, 2024 the San Diego Seals signed Ryan Benesch to a one year agreement.